bjornarprytz/mine-sweeter/readme.md

 ## TODO

 - Juice
-  - Add flowers
-    - Cell>Exp
-    - Exp>Deck
+  - Sound effects
-    - Cell>Score
+  - Destroy cards
-  - Redo scoring UI
+    - Particles
-    - Maybe do a central counter, and cards pop up around it like a poker hand (fanned out)

 - Initialization
   - Tutorialize the open of a cell